-- There are thorn trees at the Festival island so bring some shoes or flip flops
+- There are thorn trees at the Festival island so bring some shoes or flip flops.
+Don’t go barefoot!

-- FNB Bank has proudly sponsored the Festival some SWIPING machines so lets hope they work and then you can bring your credit/debit cards with you but just in case the network out in the bush is not great, bring some back up cash too!
+- FNB Bank has proudly sponsored the Festival some SWIPING machines so bring your credit/debit cards with you.

-- Ice and drinking water will be on sale throughout the Festival from The Aquarite Theme Camp.
+- Ice and drinking water will be on sale throughout the Festival.

 - There will be lots of children at the Festival.
-They have their own Theme Camp called Camp Botswana who are planning lots and lots of fun activities for them whilst you dance and party away…so don’t leave your kids at home.
+They have their own Kids Theme Camp planning lots and lots of fun activities for them whilst you dance and party away…so don’t leave your kids at home.

 What is the Okavango Delta Music Festival?